-If the student believes the administrative hearing failed to consider relevant information, violated fair procedures in some other way, or imposed consequences inappropriate to the offense, they may appeal the decision to the associate dean for research and infrastructure.
+If the student believes the administrative hearing failed to consider relevant information, violated fair procedures in some other way, or imposed consequences inappropriate to the offense, they may follow the process found in the Appeals section of the Bulletin under "Appealing an Academic-, Conduct- or Complaint-Related Decision".
 This appeal must be made within seven days of the administrative hearing's decision.